williamdemeo/theorem_proving_in_lean/induction_and_recursion.rst

     end vector

 The argument ``{n : ℕ}`` has to appear after the colon, because it cannot be held fixed throughout the definition.
 When implementing this definition, the equation compiler starts with a case distinction as to whether the first argument is ``0`` or of the form ``n+1``.
-This is followed by nested case splits on the next two arguments, and in each case the equation compiler rules out the cases are not compatible with the first pattern.
+This is followed by nested case splits on the next two arguments, and in each case the equation compiler rules out the cases that are not compatible with the first pattern.

 But, in fact, a case split is not required on the first argument; the ``cases_on`` eliminator for ``vector`` automatically abstracts this argument and replaces it by ``0`` and ``n + 1`` when we do a case split on the second argument.
 Using inaccessible terms, we can prompt the equation compiler to avoid the case split on ``n``: